Research

 Working Papers

-Network Structure and Efficiency Gains from Mergers: Evidence from the U.S. Freight Railroads [Jan.
-2023]
+Network Structure and the Efficiency Gains from Mergers: Evidence from the U.S. Freight Railroads [Aug.
+2024], Accepted – RAND

-Driving the Drivers: Algorithmic Wage-Setting in Ride-Hailing, with Yao Luo and Zhe Yuan [Dec.2022]
+Driving the Drivers: Algorithmic Assignment in Ride-Hailing, with Yao Luo and Zhe Yuan [May.
+2024]

 Work in Progress